Advice

 Final Thoughts

-These insights and strategies are intended to provide you a general direction on your road to retirement.
-Hopefully, you now have a general idea of how much you need to retire and how you can reach that goal.
+These strategies and insights are meant to give you a general direction along your path to retirement.
+Hopefully, you now have a general sense of how much you need to retire and how you can achieve it.